Homemade First-Aid Kit

 - There’s also a 1/2 oz tube of triple antibiotic ointment.
 I mainly spread this on blisters if they pop during a trip.
 I don’t need a full 1/2 oz and I could carry those little packets of the stuff, but I’d forget to resupply and the extra weight penalty is minor.

 - I have three small packets of Benadryl, Ibuprofen, and Imodium.
 The Benedryl is good to control an allergic reaction or to help me fall asleep at night if I’m too wound up.
 The Ibuprofens are 600 mg each and only available via a prescription in this size.
 I mainly use them to control knee pain if it flairs up on a trip.
 I’ve never used the Imodium, but if I ever ingest bad water, I’ll use them to control diarrhea and prevent dehydration until I can get medical attention.
-All of these pills are packed in EZ Dose Pill Pouches which are very handy mini-ziploc bags for packing very small stuff including pills and screw eyes.
-I always mark these with the expiration date of the drugs they contain, which you can see have expired, and need to be refreshed.
+All of these pills are packed in Apex Pill Baggies which are very handy mini-ziploc bags for packing very small stuff including pills.
+I always mark these with the expiration date of the drugs they contain.
 As you can see, I have way more of these drugs than I need for a 3-day trip.
 I carry extras because I forget to resupply between trips, so I’ll always have enough.
 Again a minor weight penalty.

 - The safety pins are good if you need to create a sling from your clothing.